 PFAS in the Township of Livingston

 - In 2021 the New Jersey Department of Environmental Protection (NJDEP) enacted a limit for PFOA in 2021 of 14 parts per trillion (ppt), the most stringent limit in the country.
 They have enacted limits for other PFAS compounds as well, including a limit of 13 ppt for PFOS.
 The EPA and many other states do not currently have a limit for PFOA.
-The EPA health advisory for PFOA and PFOS combined is 70 ppt.

 - The Township has detected PFOA over the NJDEP limit in some wells and is currently in violation at four out of eleven well treatment facilities.
 The Township water did not suddenly change, but the regulations have.
 Public notices regarding these violations were mailed to all customers in September 2021, December 2021 and March 2022.
 Quarterly notices will continue to be distributed until treatment construction has been completed.

 - The Township is committed to designing and constructing treatment at the affected well facilities as quickly as possible.
 We are working with NJDEP and retained the services of Mott MacDonald, our professional engineer, in this effort.